 The sun is peeking out from behind the clouds right now.
 It reached nearly 56 today.
-It felt like a heat wave…well because it kind of was.
-After having snow on the ground since mid October with only small moments of warmer days we have had one good winter.
+It felt like a heatwave…well because it kind of was.
+After having snow on the ground since mid-October with only small moments of warmer days we have had one good winter.
 It has been healing and amazing to just go through a winter without much time away from here.
 There were tough moments and ones where I about pulled my hair out and there hit a point where I felt ready for these muddier days to arrive, but I couldn’t be more thankful for such a great winter of extremely beautiful cold days.
 We spent many nights in by the fire, drinking tea, reading books, and letting the slower days be the norm.
 We have done some deep work and learned new things.
-We have healed our bodies and eaten more soup then i thought imaginable.
+We have healed our bodies and eaten more soup than i thought imaginable.
 This winter I learned to truly feel winter in a new way.
 From the long walks in the quiet woods to the deep warmth of friends around a table that counter the negative temps out our doors.
 It has been a season of slowing and embracing and most importantly calmly living.
 I am both excited and sad to let go of these days, but while I was starting to think about new routines, I thought about the things that really made for one amazing winter.
-I know it is the end of the season, but I still think it is important to know what helped us make the most of a season especially one that can feel like a challenge to overcome at times.
+I know it is the end of the season, but I still think it is important to know what helped us make the most of a season, especially one that can feel like a challenge to overcome at times.

 So, I decided to gather these things up and let you know what made winter really lovely and one I am sad to let go a little bit.
 Though I am sure we still have a storm or two brewing out there before we are really in the clear in the northern woods.
 This list will give you a few extra things to enjoy till spring fully reveals herself.

-A Coffee Subscription:
+A Coffee Subscription

 Since we usually get snowed in this is pretty awesome!
 We love both Populace Coffee and One Village Coffee.
 You can set your deliveries on subscriptions that fit your lifestyle and how much you drink and then they show up the same time every month.
 This helped us not to run out other than one time during the Polar Vortex, but that left us homebound for nearly a week.